ldhertert/harness-cli/README.md

   $ harness config-as-code:delete

 OPTIONS
-  --harnessPassword=harnessPassword  (required) The Harness password.
-This is required for now until the underlying APIs
+  --harnessPassword=harnessPassword  [DEPRECATED] The Harness password.
+Can also be set via HARNESS_PASSWORD environment
-                                     suport API key auth.
-Can also be set via HARNESS_PASSWORD environment variable.
+                                     variable.

-  --harnessUsername=harnessUsername  (required) The Harness username.
-This is required for now until the underlying APIs
+  --harnessUsername=harnessUsername  [DEPRECATED] The Harness username.
+Can also be set via HARNESS_USERNAME environment
-                                     suport API key auth.
-Can also be set via HARNESS_USERNAME environment variable.
+                                     variable.

   --path=path                        (required) The file path to delete.
 Glob patterns are supported.